ansible-collections/cloud-content-handbook/Releases/generate_release_tickets.md

 - Create **one Epic**.

-- Generate **multiple User Stories** under that Epic based on the releases specified in the vars file.
+- Generate **multiple Tasks** under that Epic based on the releases specified in the vars file.

 Make sure to review the generated Jira tickets and adjust as needed before finalizing the release workflow.